bbannour/SPTG/tutorials/testcase_generation.md

 # Test case generation

 The construction of the test case is obtained by applying dedicated symbolic execution techniques to the reference timed symbolic automaton, in order to derive a symbolic subtree restricted to the test purpose, i.e., a path represented as a sequence of transitions of the reference automaton.
-In the following, we **first provide an overview of these test-oriented symbolic techniques**, and **then describe the test case generation itself**, obtained by applying transformations to this subtree (mirroring and constraint simplifications).
-Finally, we show how tu use SPTG to generate the test cases.
+In the following, we **first provide an overview of these test-oriented symbolic techniques**, and **then describe the actual test case generation**, obtained by applying specific transformations to this subtree (mirroring and constraint simplification).
+Finally, we show **how to use SPTG to generate the test cases**.

 ## Table of content